We’re going to walk you through how to build out a simple template and run a checklist from it, in around 10 minutes.

 We’ve pointed out the key parts that you need to focus on right now, since we will show you how to add extra features and functionality later on.

-Now let’s change the name of our template.
+Now let’s change the name of your template.

 Click on the words “Blank Template” and change it to “Opening the office”.

-Next we’re going to edit the template so that we can add some tasks.
-Tasks are the steps in the process which we need each person to follow when they open the office.
+Next you’re going to edit the template so that you can add some tasks.
+Tasks are the steps in the process which you need each person to follow when they open the office.

-Click “Edit this template” in the right hand menu.
+Click “Edit template” in the right hand menu.
 This takes you back inside the template editor.

 Now you can see that you already have three blank tasks in your template.
-You could start writing the names of your tasks, but we’re going to do something a little different.
+You could start typing in the names of your tasks, but you’re going to do something a little different.
 Find out more below.

-- Click the +Task button in the task menu at the bottom left of your screen
+- Click the +Task button in the task menu at the bottom left of your screen, to create new blank tasks

 - Copy & paste a list of tasks from another place e.g. an existing process, or a list in google sheets

-Options 1 & 2 require you to write the name of the tasks in manually, one at a time, whilst option 3 allows you to add a list of pre-written tasks in one go.
+Options 1 & 2 require you to type the name of the tasks in manually, one at a time, whilst option 3 allows you to add a list of pre-written tasks in one go, this is what you are going to do next.

 Copy the list below and paste it into Task 1.
 These become your tasks: